-During 2017/18 the Trust reviewed its governance structure to ensure that it was fit for purpose and was able to deliver sufficient, high quality information to the Trustees in order for them to fulfil their responsibilities.
-At the start of the year the governance structure consisted of a "Trust" Board, Finance and Resources Committee, Pupil & Parent Wellbeing and Engagement Committee and Rapid Improvement Group (renamed the Standards and Curriculum Committee from June 2017).
+During 2018/19 the Trust reviewed its governance structure to ensure that it was fit for purpose and was able to deliver sufficient, high quality information to the Trustees in order for them to fulfil their responsibilities.
+At the start of the year the governance structure consisted of a "Trust" Board, Finance and Resources Committee, Pupil & Parent Wellbeing and Engagement Committee and Standards and Curriculum Committee.).